18 Critical Rules To Deal With A Crisis/Disaster At Work

 15. Setup Regular Follow Up Meetings

 Any crisis of magnitude is not solved in a single meeting; therefore, it is important to establish a regular date and time that all team members can attend.
 So, negotiate the regularity and timing of the meeting with all members and ensure you get confirmation from all required participants that attendance is compulsory.
-There is nothing more annoying than 80% of the team meeting up to discuss progress when the team’s important members with critical tasks do not show up.
+Nothing is more annoying than 80% of the team meeting to discuss progress when the team’s important members with critical tasks do not show up.
 It slows the resolution and impetus of the team.

 Highlight the following: